NovySan/unl-digifab/sessions/week11.md

 - Use the servo to control two knobs.

 ### Homework 2
 Finish _Making Things Move_.
 (Due Monday).
-Be ready to demo on Tuesday.
+Be ready to demo on Monday.

 ## Reference
 - [TK]